JPFrancoia/reftool/README.md

-# About ref2pdf
+# About reftool

-ref2pdf is a simple script to return a DOI from a formatted citation.
+reftool is a simple script to return a DOI from a formatted citation.
 It can also return a direct link to download the article from Sci-Hub (this option could be illegal, use at your own risk).